library(kableExtra)

 caption="Source: CER Data for Enbridge Mainline (ex-Gretna), graph by Andrew Leach.")

-Make sure to take note that, for a time before the opening of the Dakota Access Pipeline, there was some US-produced crude moving east on the Mainline.
+You should also note that, for a time before the opening of the Dakota Access Pipeline, there was some US-produced crude moving east on the Mainline.

-Deliverable 2: the Keystone Pipeline
+Deliverable 2: the Trans-Mountain Pipeline

 The Trans-Mountain pipeline has been around since the 1950s and is the only major crude oil pipeline to cross the continental divide.
 Trans-Mountain is also unique in that it ships both crude oil and refined products in batches (other pipelines ship in batches too, just not with refined products in the mix).
-The following description is taken from the Trans-Mountain website:
+The following description is taken from the Trans-Mountain website”

 Transmountain also has three delivery points: exports to the US via Sumas, deliveries to domestic refining in Burnaby, and a port delivery point at Westridge.
-The batches, the multiple delivery points, and the shipments of refined products are all part of what I want you to remember from this.

 <-get_pipe_data(pipe_name="Trans-Mountain")%>% filter(key_point!="system")%>%mutate(